 - Would older members of the group refuse to participate in this activity?

-If the answer is no…this is often a sign of hazing.
+If the answer is yes…this is often a sign of hazing.

 - Is the activity meant to be a secret, or kept from outsiders?

-All of the following activities violate Princeton’s policy against hazing, and may be crimes in the State of New Jersey.
+All of the following activities violate Princeton’s policy against hazing and may be crimes in the State of New Jersey.
 If your organization practices any of these activities, rethink the risk that you’re taking.
-Is it really worth it?
+Is it really worth it the potential harm to you or your peers?

 The following are taken from the Stop Hazing organization (www.stophazing.org):